- As low as $617/Night

 - Approximately 1500 square feet

 Your next Myrtle Beach escape can be found in the Magnolia Pointe community of Myrtlewood Villas, where our modern 2-bedroom condos provide you with the necessities of home, plus the amenities of a resort vacation.
-The 2-bedroom, 2-bathroom villas at Myrtlewood accommodate up to 6 guests and feature modern furnishings, completely-equipped kitchens for convenient in-unit cooking, washer/dryer combos, and private balconies or patios.
-Guests can also utilize multiple T.V.s and complimentary WiFi Internet access throughout their stay.
+The 2-bedroom, 2-bathroom villas at Myrtlewood accommodate up to 6 guests and feature modern furnishings, entirely-equipped kitchens for convenient in-unit cooking, washer/dryer combos, and private balconies or patios.
+Guests can also utilize multiple TVs and complimentary WiFi Internet access throughout their stay.
 Take advantage of resort conveniences, including outdoor pools, indoor pool complex, exercise center, shuffleboard and volleyball courts, and much more!
 Located just a mile from the ocean, your beach hideaway is closer than you realize when you reserve a stay in one of the 2-bedroom condos at Myrtlewood Villas Myrtle Beach.

 About the Area